plblum/jivs/docs/Jivs_API.md

 > Note that a chained logger will act as if it has LoggingLevel.Debug, knowing that the top-level logging service will only call it if its own minLevel is met.

 ## Testing your work
 Because it is a service separated from your UI code, Jivs is easier to test that your validation is working correctly.
-Jivs also has its own services contained in the `ValidationServices object`, where you might replace one of its services with a mock, as its services all start as interfaces.
+Jivs also has its own services contained in the `JivsServices object`, where you might replace one of its services with a mock, as its services all start as interfaces.

 There are two possible places to test:
 1. Against the fully configured `ValidationManager object`, which is what your app will use.
 Use your testing framework.